amalog/scratch/types/scratch.md

         c 3

 Depending on the way in which keys and values are added (appended or replaced), a map can be a map or a multimap.
 Each value for a key is iterated on backtracking.

+### Variables

+A variable is just a level of indirection wrapping a thread-local value plus  some hooks.
+Values (and hooks?) are unwound on backtracking.

+    type Variable struct {
+        Name NameId
+        Flavor NameId
+        Value  NonVar // Database or Number
+        HookPreUnify Database
+        HookPostUnify Database
+    }

+By default, a variable has `Flavor="logical"` and it behaves exactly like a Prolog logic variable.
+One can also design and use other variable flavors such as [freeeze-on-read LVars](http://composition.al/blog/categories/lvars/) or variables that only accept integers or prime numbers, etc.

 ### Thread